How to Get a Travel Health Certificate for Your Pet in Castle Rock

 If you’re traveling within the continental United States…

-#1: Request an appointment for a routine health exam for your dog or cat.
+#1: Book a visit for a routine health exam for your dog or cat.

 You’ll receive a copy to share with your airline.

 #2: Be sure to visit our veterinarians at least 10 days before you travel.